Easy Chimichurri Sauce Recipe

 - Red wine vinegar (or apple cider vinegar)

-To increase the heat, you can add 1 to 2 small red chilies, finely chopped, to equal about 1 tablespoon.
+To increase the heat, add 1 to 2 small, finely chopped red chilies, equivalent to about 1 tablespoon.

 2 Ways to Make Chimichurri